Chatbot Security: Risks, Defenses, and Where Network Controls Fit

 Jailbreaks

 Jailbreak attempts come through the user message.
-Refusing to answer is a model-layer response and not a security control — a jailbreak that succeeds means refusal failed.
+Refusing to answer is a model-layer response and not a security control.
+A jailbreak that succeeds means refusal failed.
 Real defense is layered: input filtering for known jailbreak patterns, monitoring for unusual response content (refusals that turn into compliance), and limiting what a jailbroken chatbot can actually do downstream.

 If your chatbot has tool access, the network layer matters more than the prompt layer.
 A jailbroken chatbot that cannot call dangerous tools because the tool policy blocks them is a much smaller incident than one that can.